 <Button Text="Add Test Account" Clicked="OnAddAccountClicked" WidthRequest="200" Padding="0,10" />

-2. In MainPage.xaml.cs, update the code-behind to include logic for adding a new account and refreshing the data.
+2. In MainPage.xaml.cs, update the code-behind to include the logic for adding a new account and refreshing the data.

 using Devart.Data.Zoho;